svermeulen/vim-subversive/README.md

 These work the same as the `<space>r` maps above except will step through each replacement one by one.

+## Settings

+* `g:subversivePromptWithCurrent` - When set to `1`, the prompt will include the text that is being replaced.
+This can be useful if you want to just make an edit to it.
+Default: `0`
+* `g:subversiveCurrentTextRegister` - When set, the given register will be populated with the text that is being replaced.
+This can be useful as an alternative to g:subversivePromptWithCurrent, so that you can hit `<c-r>r` in the prompt if you want to edit it or just directly type if you want to do a full replace.

 ## Integration with abolish.vim

 If you have also installed [vim-abolish](https://github.com/tpope/vim-abolish), then you might consider adding something similar to the following mapping as well: